Bedfordshire Lord-Lieutenant’s Cadets have been busy supporting the Lord-Lieutenant on her duties in the county this month.

-Colour Sergeant Caleb Savery was in the parade when the Bedford Modern School CCF contingent were inspected by HRH.
+Colour Sergeant Caleb Savery was in the parade when the Bedford Modern School CCF contingent was inspected by HRH.

 HRH’s royal inspection was of particular significance as it marked the centenary of the last royal inspection of both Bedford School and Bedford Modern School contingents in 1918, also at Bedford School, by the Duke’s grandfather, King George V.